Mastersam07/mastersam07/README.md

 I'm a big fan of open source and actively contribute to various open-source projects.
 Some of my notable contributions include the following:

 - [Smarty](https://github.com/Mastersam07/smarty) - A smart home mobile application
+- [Evently](https://github.com/mastersam07/smarty) - A ui kit for an event booking app
 - [Wa status saver](https://github.com/Mastersam07/wa_status_saver) - A whatsApp status saver/downloader with flutter
 - [Flag feature](https://github.com/Mastersam07/flag-feature) - App wide feature flag manager.
 Manages the availability status of each features on the app utilizing the power of Firebase Remote Config
 - [Coolicons](https://github.com/Mastersam07/coolicons) - The Coolicons icon pack for Flutter with over 400 icons available for your flutter project